SherineAwad/ATAC-Seq/README.md

 A snakefile pipeline for ATAC-Seq.

 Change the config.yaml file appropriately according to your data.
-For example, change workdir where the samples exist, reference genome,  etc.
+Update sample names, paramters of Genrich in the config file.
+Also, change workdir where the samples exist, reference genome,  etc.

 Then run: snakemake -jnumber_of_cores, for example for 5 cores use: